Tracking viewer responses to media, Cinemmerse wants to set the stage for ‘responsive’ entertainment

 Here’s Dent’s description of how it works:

-- After you log in (accepting the health and location access on the app), you set your ‘heartbeat at rest’ on the watch (one-time only).
+- After you log in (accepting the health and location access on the app), you set your “heartbeat at rest” on the watch (one time only).

 - On your iPhone, you can then browse the cine-map for a film, or select a film from the scrolling log of titles.

-- When you select a movie/ad, it will show (in sync) on your watch and when you watch the movie/ad on your Iphone, the watch (in sync) will show your heartbeat response.
+- When you select a movie/ad, it will show (in sync) on your watch and when you watch the movie/ad on your iPhone, the watch (in sync) will show your heartbeat response.

-- At the end of the movie/ad, click ‘vote with my heart’, to get results of your BPM response (average BPM, peak BPM during the movie), calorie energy burned, and the Cinemmerse star rating, which is also automatically submitted as your vote on the film/ad, directly to the Cinemmerse website.
+- At the end of the movie/ad, click “vote with my heart” to get results of your BPM response (average BPM, peak BPM during the movie), calorie energy burned and the Cinemmerse star rating, which is also automatically submitted as your vote on the film/ad, directly to the Cinemmerse website.

-- On the Cinemmerse website, you can log in to your account dashboard, to access your results log (of heartbeat reaction and calories lost, where you’ve also earned userpoints for rewards, 1 point per calorie).
+- On the Cinemmerse website, you can log in to your account dashboard to access your results log (of heartbeat reaction and calories lost, where you’ve also earned user points for rewards, 1 point per calorie).

 There’s not a lot of content on the Cinemmerse site, and what is available (from what I could tell) is also available elsewhere for free without you having to pay the fee that the app charges to watch videos.

-Beyond the limited videos available on the site, Dent says a user can also sync the watch app up with any video that they’re watching on another streaming service and use that to gauge how engaged they were with the videos they watched.
+Beyond the limited videos available on the site, Dent says a user also can sync up the watch app with any video they’re watching on another streaming service and use that to gauge how engaged they were with the videos they watched.

 “The app was inspired by my experiences,” says Dent.
 The film industry in Hollywood is as bad, if not worse, than the tech industry in terms of sexism, Dent said.
 Using the app, Dent believes she can “make sure that women and their work wouldn’t be overlooked.”

-Beyond leveling the entertainment playing field for women, the app can also serve as a gateway to a new kind of responsive media, says Dent.
+Beyond leveling the entertainment playing field for women, the app also can serve as a gateway to a new kind of responsive media, says Dent.

 Emotions could be a new type of rating system that producers, directors and writers can track in real time, she told me.
 That way, they can begin to create a more responsive type of entertainment that will respond to users’ reactions of the narratives that they’re creating.